 Tuberculosis (TB) is caused by a bacterium called Mycobacterium tuberculosis.
 TB bacteria are spread through the air from one person to another.
 The bacteria usually attack the lungs, but TB bacteria can attack any part of the body such as the kidney, spine, and brain.
 Not everyone infected with TB bacteria becomes sick.
 As a result, two TB-related conditions exist: latent TB infection (LTBI) and TB disease.
 If not treated properly, TB disease can be fatal.Learn More

->

-> If you have not completed TB screening in the United States within the last 12 months, you will need to get tested in the health center or other clinic in the United States.
-An appointment is required for TB screening.
+If you have not completed TB screening in the United States within the last 12 months, you will need to get tested with the health center before attending classes.
+An appointment is required for TB screening through UTA Health Services.

->

-> - Log in using your Net ID and Password (same username and password used when checking UTA email), click on Forms, and then complete the TB Outreach Packet.
+- Log in to the MavCare Patient Portal using your Net ID and Password (same username and password used when checking UTA email).

-> - The cost of TB screening is $69.
+- The cost of TB screening is $69.

 - If your TB screening results are positive, you must receive a chest x-ray before being cleared for classes.